facebook/react-native-website/website/versioned_docs/version-0.5/native-components-android.md

 original_id: native-components-android
 ---

 There are tons of native UI widgets out there ready to be used in the latest apps - some of them are part of the platform, others are available as third-party libraries, and still more might be in use in your very own portfolio.
 React Native has several of the most critical platform components already wrapped, like `ScrollView` and `TextInput`, but not all of them, and certainly not ones you might have written yourself for a previous app.
-Fortunately, it's quite easy to wrap up these existing components for seamless integration with your React Native application.
+Fortunately, we can wrap up these existing components for seamless integration with your React Native application.

 Like the native module guide, this too is a more advanced guide that assumes you are somewhat familiar with Android SDK programming.
 This guide will show you how to build a native UI component, walking you through the implementation of a subset of the existing `ImageView` component available in the core React Native library.